drudge/n8n-nodes-tidbyt/README.md

 > **Warning**
-> This node is currently targeting Node.js v18.
-Network calls on prior Node versions (without fetch) don't currently work.
+> This node is currently targeting **Node.js 18**.
+>
+> If your version of Node.js doesn't have [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), you may experience issues using HTTP requests in Pixlet code.
+> You may be able to enable it using the `--experimental-fetch` Node.js option when running n8n.

 ![](images/screenshot.png)